mxeng/mcp-docs/labs/lab-g.md

 Task:
 - A controller Arduino will be provided, equipped with an LCD display, two analogue joysticks and an XBee communication unit.
-A schematic for the controller is provided on Blackboard.
+Schematic: https://github.com/mxeng/mcp-docs/blob/master/labs/controller_schematic.pdf, Wiring Diagram: https://github.com/mxeng/mcp-docs/blob/master/labs/controller_wiring.pdf
 - You should establish wireless communication between two the controller unit and your robot Arduino unit equipped with a second XBee.
 - Transmit instructions for two servos (as per lab F) from the control unit to the robot unit. **(G1)**
 - Transmit sensor readings back from the robot unit to the control unit. **(G2)**